By Kendra Chatburn, Project Manager, Brailsford & Dunlavey; cover photo courtesy of SmithGroup

 Krawchyk: To me the biggest piece is the train station.
 It’s a real key, as we’re on the east coast corridor.
 Once the train comes here, it’s just 90 minutes in either direction to get to NY or DC—without having to pay NY or DC rent.
 So we want to attract people not just locally, but regionally.
 We also hope to attract people internationally.

 STAR Campus is a great model of a university partnering with private-sector and nonprofit organizations.
-Can you talk a bit about these partnerships in terms of the spectrum of privatization—from traditional self-financed and developed projects to full privatization?
+Can you talk a bit about these partnerships in terms of the spectrum of deal structures—from traditional self-financed and developed projects to off-campus projects?
 Where is STAR Campus along this spectrum?

 Shickel: We have diverse models along the public-private continuum.
 The Carol Ammon and Marie Pinizzotto M.D.
 Biopharmaceutical Innovation Building currently under construction is a traditional university-owned project.
 However, the STAR Campus Health Sciences Complex is owned by a developer—Delle Donne & Associates.
 The Chemours Discovery Hub (research and development facility) is a different model.
 Bloom Energy (energy/power generation systems partnership) is yet another completely different model.
 Different collaborators and projects have different needs.
 The commonality is physical proximity to UD and access to talent.